 - Huge screens in each half of the hall display the auction information – the clock determines the price.

-- The auctioneer sit behind a glass screen – traditionally he drops the ball in each clock but nowadays most of it goes automatically.
+- The auctioneer sits behind a glass screen – traditionally he drops the ball in each clock but nowadays most of it goes automatically.

 - The buyers bid electronically as the flowers move by.

 Once sold, the most impressive part of the logistics springs in action.
-Wagons and containers are sorted and sent to the correct loading bay so each buyer receive his wares and can sped it on to the shops, further distribution centers, or often to Schiphol Airport for export.
+Wagons and containers are sorted and sent to the correct loading bay so each buyer receives his wares and can speed it on to the shops, further distribution centers, or often to Schiphol Airport for export.
 Payments are received the same day and all sold flowers clear the building by late afternoon.

 The bidding process can be seen on the large screens inside the auction room.
 The key element is the round circle – often referred to as the clock.

 A start price is set and the auctioneer drops the ball that moves down with the price dropping at the same pace – the numbers on the ring is percentage, not currency.
 The ball stops as soon as a buyer is willing to pay the given price.

 If the buyer does not take all the flowers on offer, the price continues to drop until further buyers are found.
 The process can repeat but ideally every offering is finished in one go.
 Only a few seconds are spent per auction offer.

 The board is full of information but the most-watched figure inside the ring is second from the top on the left: the price (prijs) per stem – usually in euro.
 Before getting excited at tulips at €0.10 per flower, note the ape (number of flowers per container) and the min-afn (minimum number of containers that must be bought).
 Only registered traders may buy anyway.